SamuelTWu/s3uploader/README.md

         e) Under ‘Actions’, choose ‘create method’, choose ‘GET’
         f) You will be prompted with ‘Integration Type’ select Lambda Function
         g) Underneath you will see ‘Use Lambda Proxy integration’, select checkbox
-        h) Under lambda function, begin to type ‘lambda test function’ and you will see it pop up
+        h) Under lambda function, begin to type *lambda test function* and you will see it pop up
 5) Link *Cognito* to *Rest API*
           a) his loosely follows [this video](https://www.youtube.com/watch?v=oFSU6rhFETk)
           b) Under GET select ‘method request’